-- To send the contents of the event log to a remote FTP server: - 1.
+► To send the contents of the event log to a remote FTP server:

 Choose Maintenance > Send Event Log.
 The Send Event Log page opens.

 Send Even t Log

-IP Address:

-IP Address:
+IP Address :

 Login:

 Password:

-Remote Pat h:
+Remote Pat th:

-Remote File :
+Remote File .

+Kemote i iii

 Send Cancel

 - 2. Enter the IP address of the FTP server in the IP address field. - 3.
 Enter a login name and password on the FTP server in the Login and Password fields.
 This is necessary to access the FTP server. - 4.
-Enter the path to the location where the event log will be stored in the Remote Path field. - 5.
-Enter the name of the file to store the event log in the Remote File field. - 6.
+Enter the path to the location where the event log is stored in the Remote Path field. - Enter the name of the file to store the event log in the Remote File field. - 6.
 Click Send.